gladiola/blog/_drafts/2019-12-15-coffeehouse.markdown

 }
 {% endhighlight %}

 In the jail's directories, we'll need to anchor the other end of the connection.
 We'll give the e0b an address.
 Above those lines, we can see how we'd setup ifconfig for the netmask needed to split into 6 hosts.
+That will use a netmask ending in "f8" for a decimal netmask of 255.255.255.248 for a CIDR /29.
 For now, it has the one address assigned because those others are not installed.

 {% highlight shell %}
 sshd_enable="YES"